LangArthur/Artificial-Intelligence-GOMOKU/README.md

 Then, open Piswork and setup your game using the AI exe.

+### Executable

+Several executable are available in executable folder.
+They all implement a brain with the same name.
+For example RandomBrain.exe is the implementation of RandomBrain.py.

 ## Running the tests

 Tests are note available for now